OJbean/The-House/README.md

 ## How to play
 ### Discord
 You can join [my discord](https://discord.com/invite/4GtgYheGwM) to play there\
-Or invite the bot to your server [here](https://discord.com/api/oauth2/authorize?client_id=827587619604267008&permissions=0&scope=bot).
+Or invite the bot to your server [here](https://discord.com/api/oauth2/authorize?client_id=827587619604267008&permissions=0&scope=bot).\
-Or you can host your bot:\
+Or you can host the bot yourself:\
+1. Get the latest release of Python [here](https://www.python.org/downloads/).
+2. Install discord.py
+   * Linux/macOS: `python3 -m pip install -U discord.py`
+   * Windows: `py -3 -m pip install -U discord.py`
 ### Command promt
-Get the last version of Python [here](https://www.python.org/downloads/).\
+Get the latest release of Python [here](https://www.python.org/downloads/).\
 Run `game.py` to play!